ekelokorpi/panda-engine/README.md

 ### 2D HTML5 game engine for mobile and desktop

-Make games written in JavaScript and play them on any major browser, or wrap them into mobile applications.
+Make games written in JavaScript and play them on browser or wrap into mobile app.

 ## Install